FatFrogDev/kotlin-lists-app/README.md

 ## Description

-This proyect has the intenction of showing the adquired abilities to develop Android apps through `Android Studio` and `Kotlin`.
+This proyect has the intention of showing the adquired abilities to develop Android apps through `Android Studio` and `Kotlin`.
 In this case, the app is a simple list of messages with an image.

 ## Guide to download, build and run the app